 See a health care provider if you notice any of these warning signs of breast cancer (see pictures) [56-57]:

 Pain in your breasts may be related to your menstrual period.
 However, if the pain doesn't go away, don't ignore it.
 Although pain is rarely a sign of breast cancer, it’s best to see a provider to be sure.

 Learn more about the warning signs of breast cancer.

 Learn more about breast cancer diagnosis.

-Facts for Life: When You Discover a Lump
+Facts for Life: If You Find a Breast Lump or Change

 1-877 GO KOMEN(1-877-465-6636)